ashki23/HPC-notes/spack.md

 spack config edit packages
 ```

-**Note:** if you prefere to use Emacs to edit Spack config files, use
+**Note:** if you prefer to use Emacs to edit Spack config files, use
 `export EDITOR=emacs` to make Emacs the default text editor.

-## Lmod
+## Environment modules

 [Lmod](https://www.tacc.utexas.edu/research-development/tacc-projects/lmod)
-is a Lua-based module system that easily handles the MODULEPATH
+is a Lua-based module system that easily handles the `MODULEPATH`
 Hierarchical problem.
 To install Lmode, use the following (note this may
 take a while):